Staff project based in the Careers Services.

 2018 staff round

-Careers Compass, designed by the Careers Service (OUCS), enables individuals to uncover and define their core values and motivations as they relate to working life, career satisfaction and personal development.
-IT Innovation Challenge funding will enable creation of a web-based app that includes gamification of an extended variety of exercises, and generation of a personal report which can be shared with advisers or managers.
+The Careers Compass project, designed by the Careers Service (OUCS), enables individuals to uncover and define their core values and motivations as they relate to working life, career satisfaction and personal development.
+IT Innovation Challenge funding will enable creation of a web-based app (Career Weaver) that includes gamification of an extended variety of exercises, and generation of a personal report which can be shared with advisers or managers.
 It will increase accessibility, enhance the user experience and deliver greater impact.

-Careers Compass directly supports the OUCS’s work with undergraduates, post-graduates and early career researchers.
-The revised version will further support individuals across the University, and the insights and clarity gained will help in many possible scenarios, for example: helping managers and staff identify and plan development objectives within the PDR process, or supporting and empowering staff who potentially face disadvantage in career progression, including staff returning from career breaks.
+The Careers Compass project directly supports the OUCS’s work with undergraduates, post-graduates and early career researchers.
+The app will further support individuals across the University, and the insights and clarity gained will help in many possible scenarios, for example: helping managers and staff identify and plan development objectives within the PDR process, or supporting and empowering staff who potentially face disadvantage in career progression, including staff returning from career breaks.